upperlinecode/they-rate-dogs-python-functions/README.md

 ```

 This code will pick a random integer between 5 and 10 and store it in the variable x, and then you can use it later.
-But if you use the randint() function, you must remember to put the line `import random` at the top of your program.
+But if you use the randint() function, you must remember to put the line `from random import randint` at the top of your program.
 This tells the computer where to find the definition for the randint() function, just like how you used `import budget` or `import diet` to allow your tests to access functions defined in other files earlier today.